If you’re looking for a great fossil play sensory recipe this one is simple and great for birthday parties!

 Bug Fossil Play Dough Directions

 1. In a large bowl, mix together the flour, cream of tartar, salt, 3 tablespoons of oil, and the food coloring.
 I know that a lot of people have a tough time finding cream of tartar or want to buy it in larger quantities for recipes like this.
-I found this 2 pound bag of cream of tartar that works perfect for sensory recipes!
+I found a 2 pound bag of cream of tartar that works perfect for sensory recipes!

 2. Add in the boiling water and mix well until all combined.
 This step requires adult supervision.